 Of particular note, 10.1% of the people in the Midtown neighborhood currently reside in a correction facility, held due to punishment for a crime.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Midtown neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Midtown neighborhood buck this trend.
 39.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.1% of U.S. neighborhoods.

 Also, in the Midtown neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 17.9% of residents here.
 This is a higher proportion of walking commuters than we found in 97.8% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!